 Gov. Norm Bangerter signed an executive order on July 1, 1991 establishing the Martin Luther King Jr. Human Rights (MLK) Commission.
 Gov. Gary R. Herbert reissued the executive order on August 28, 2013 and the Utah State Legislature codified the commission into state statute during the 2019 session.

 The commission represents a cross-section of civic leaders from the private, public and nonprofit sectors.
-A vital part of the commission’s purpose and vision is to bring Dr. King’s message of nonviolent action to all citizens of Utah.
-If you feel driven by this mission, apply and submit your resume at boards.utah.gov.
+A vital part of the commission’s purpose is to bring Dr. King’s message of nonviolence and civil rights to all residents of Utah.

 "Being a commissioner is an opportunity to fulfill a calling to serve and have an impact on the lives of Utahns across the state.
-It is a way to lend a voice to the voiceless in our underserved communities and partner with many organizations in their line of work.
-Consider applying for the commission and leave your footprint by helping to improve equity, diversity and inclusion for all."
+It is a way to lend a voice to the voiceless in our underserved communities and partner with many organizations in their line of work."

 Who We Are